rjasi/what-if-I-had-invested-in-vanguards/README.md

 # What if I had invested in Vanguards??

-**Disclaimer: I'm not a financial expert so all this information could very well be wrong!**
+**Disclaimer: All values are based on previous historic numbers so it is not a gurantee that you invested now you'd get the same returns.
+You can't predict the future!**

 Lets say you have some money, how much could you benefit if you put that into a Vanguards account instead of your bank's standard savings account?

-This is just a site inspired by my own personal experience of learning about investing
+This is just a site inspired by my own personal experience of learning about investing.

 # Demo